DeFiCh/ain/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which test the functionality of bitcoind and defi-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of bitcoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
 - [util](/test/util) which tests the defi utilities, currently only bitcoin-tx.